-I’ve always felt like my brain didn’t work like other peoples[Is this something everyone feels?]
+I’ve always felt like my brain didn’t work like other peoples.
+Is this something everyone feels?
+I feel like my brain is one step from exploding… Why can’t I just be normal.

 This is my life.

-I tried [remember I like trying things] writing lists, I tried decluttering, I tried cleaning a room a day, I tried cleaning the whole house in a day [haha].
+I tried writing lists, I tried decluttering, I tried cleaning a room a day, I tried cleaning the whole house in a day .
 I tried to complete cleaning challenges such as Fly-Lady, but nothing ever worked.
 I was just too overwhelmed.
 I couldn’t do it all.

 I would feel like such a failure and my brain would go into overdrive.
-Telling me how rubbish I am, How I was a terrible person, I didn’t deserve my family, I was an awful wife, my children would be better off with someone else looking after them.
+Telling me how rubbish I am, How I was a terrible person, I didn’t deserve my family, I was an awful wife, my children would be better off with someone else.
 I was constantly surrounded and overwhelmed by the negativity, both mentally and physically.

 In the past twelve years I have lived in ELEVEN properties, that is averaging one year and one month in a property in that same time period I have had four children.
 Although some places I have been for a few months and a few that were over a year or two.
 I [we] have never really stayed anywhere long enough to really and truly call it home.
 In all honesty I didn’t know how to make a home.